Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_from_Role.md

 ### Storage node remove roles

-Open a new tab and follow [Remove Ceph Node](../../utility_storage/Remove_Ceph_Node.md) to remove Ceph role from the storage node.
+Open a new tab and follow the [Remove Ceph Node](../../utility_storage/Remove_Ceph_Node.md) procedure in order to remove Ceph role from the storage node.

 Once the storage node role removal is complete, then proceed to [Wipe the drives](#2-wipe-the-drives).